Supernodes and Halos: Loss-Critical Hubs in LLM Feed-Forward Layers: Validation: Structured Pruning as a Probe

-We implement \SCAR{} (\underline{S}upernode-\underline{C}onstrained \underline{A}llocation for \underline{R}esource-aware pruning), a one-shot structured pruning rule that excludes supernodes from the candidate prune set, ranks all remaining FFN channels by a chosen importance score, and selects channels under a global sparsity budget while enforcing per-layer sparsity caps.
+\paragraph{Pruning framework.} We implement \SCAR{} (\underline{S}upernode-\underline{C}onstrained \underline{A}llocation for \underline{R}esource-aware pruning), a one-shot structured pruning rule that excludes supernodes from the candidate prune set, ranks all remaining FFN channels by a chosen importance score, and selects channels under a global sparsity budget while enforcing per-layer sparsity caps.
 Halo-aware variants use redundancy and connectivity only after protecting the supernode core.

-\paragraph{Scoring variants.} \SCAR{}-LP prunes the lowest-\(\LP_i\) non-supernode channels and therefore tests the value of core protection alone. \SCAR{}-Prot weights \(\LP_i\) by a redundancy-based protection score \(\Protect_i\). \SCAR{}-Conn further incorporates connectivity, so that redundant halo channels are preferentially removed.
+\paragraph{Scoring variants.} \SCAR{}-LP prunes the lowest-\(\LP_i\) non-supernode channels and serves as the LP-ranking baseline with explicit core exclusion but no halo refinement. \SCAR{}-Prot weights \(\LP_i\) by a redundancy-based protection score \(\Protect_i\). \SCAR{}-Conn further incorporates connectivity, so that redundant halo channels are preferentially removed. \SCAR{}-HaloProtect is the hard read-halo variant used in the high-sparsity tests: after defining the read halo as the top 10\% of channels by ReadConn, it excludes the top 10\% of that read-halo set from the prune pool, then ranks the remaining channels by LP.
+The diagnostic variants \SCAR{}-PruneReadHalo, \SCAR{}-ReadHalo, and \SCAR{}-TwoHalo are defined in Appendix~\S\ref{app:halo-rescue}.

 The algorithm is detailed in Algorithm~\ref{alg:scar} (Appendix).
 Here, the pruning results serve mainly as evidence about the underlying structure.